 We work closely with parents and carers when planning and delivering these subjects.
 The half termly newsletters communicate what will be taught in each class in Jigsaw lessons, and the PSHE Policy is displayed on the school website.
-Parents and carers are informed (by email) about lessons on puberty (Science and Health Education) and the content of Sex Education prior to the work being taught and they are invited to come into school and see the resources being used (please see below).
+Parents and carers are informed (by email) about lessons on puberty (Science and Health Education) and the content of Sex Education prior to the work being taught and they are invited to come into school and see the resources being used (please see Appendix 3).

-Parent information meetings are held when deemed appropriate on 'Internet safety', 'Anti-bullying', 'Girls on Board', 'Young people, drugs and alcohol' and 'How to help your child succeed in Forms 3 and 4 - Developing a Growth Mindset'.
+Parent information meetings are held when deemed appropriate on topical issues such as 'Internet safety', 'Anti-bullying', 'Young people, drugs and alcohol' and 'Developing a Growth Mindset'.